 Manganese | Nitrogen-Nitrate |

-Common issues encountered in Groton private wells are manganese and iron along with low pH and sometimes the health threats radon and arsenic making their way into the water.
-If the testing results for Radon exceed the current Massachusetts guideline of 10,000 pCi/L in water, the radon must be removed from the water and the Board of Health recommends testing the air for Radon as well.
-It should be noted that New Hampshire requires action if radon is 2,000 pCi/L (pico curries per liter), Maine and Rhode Island are at 4,000 pCi/L. The maximum allowable level of Arsenic in drinking water per the EPA is .01 mg/L (miligrams per liter) or 10 parts per billion.
+Common issues encountered in Groton private wells are manganese and iron along with low pH and sometimes radon and arsenic.
+If the testing results for Radon exceed the current Massachusetts guideline of 10,000 pCi/L in water, the radon must be removed from the water..
+Note that New Hampshire requires action if radon is only 2,000 pCi/L (Pico curries per liter), Maine and Rhode Island are at 4,000 pCi/L. The maximum allowable level of Arsenic in drinking water per the EPA is .01 mg/L (Milligrams per liter) or 10 parts per billion.
 For more information on this see the link at arsenic-in-private-well-water.

 EFFECTIVE WATER FILTRATION SYSTEMS

-A water softener is typically installed to remove dissolved iron, dissolved manganese and hardness minerals in the water through a technology called Ion Exchange.
-Sediment filtration will remove particulate iron or manganese in the water.
+A water softener is typically installed to remove dissolved iron, dissolved manganese and hardness minerals in the water.
+This technology is called Ion Exchange.
+Furthermore, sediment filtration will remove particulate iron or manganese in the water as well as other forms of sediment.

 REGIONAL HEALTH THREATS – Radon & Arsenic in Private Wells